iakovosM6/makropoulos.github.io/_pages/cv.md

 Appointments
 ======
-* Lecturer in Political Behaviour and Quantitative Methods, University of Essex, 2022 August--present
+* Visiting Lecturer in Political Behaviour and Quantitative Methods, University of Essex, Aug 2022--present
-* Lecturer in Political Behaviour, Department of Government, University of Essex, 2022 January--2022 July
+* Visiting Lecturer in Political Behaviour, Department of Government, University of Essex, Jan 2022--Jul 2022
-* Research Assistant on the Representative Audit of Britain 2019 project funded by the ESRC, 2020 February--2021 September
+* Research Assistant on the Representative Audit of Britain 2019 project funded by the ESRC, Feb 2020--Sep 2021

 Education
 ======
 * Ph.D., Politics, University of Strathclyde, 2022 (expected)
+  * Ph.D.
+Thesis: The Effects of Career Experiences on Party and Voter Congruence
+  * Supervisors: Dr. Wolfgang Rüdig & Dr. Zachary Greene
 * Associate Fellow Status, The Higher Education Academy, 2020
-* M.Sc., Political Analysis, Aristotle University of Thessaloniki: Distinction, 2017
+* M.Sc., Political Analysis, Aristotle University of Thessaloniki: with Distinction, 2017
+  * M.Sc.
+Thesis: Analysis of the use of Twitter by Greek political parties
+  * Supervisor: Prof. Ioannis Andreadis
 * B.Sc., Political Sciences, Aristotle University of Thessaloniki, 2014